narwhalacademy/zebra-crossing/README.md

 ### Threat Modeling

 - What kind of danger are you in?
-E.g. corporate espionage, police/state intervention, online harrassment/doxing, nosy neighbors.
+E.g. corporate espionage, police/state intervention, online harrassment/doxing.
 - What kind of assets are you protecting?
-E.g. confidential documents, politically sensitive information, private photos.
+E.g. confidential documents, private photos.
 - We're all in a little bit of danger (otherwise we wouldn't bother putting a password on our computers and phones) but it's important to think about what's at stake before dismissing concerns or becoming paranoid :)
 - For more info, read [the EFF's introduction to threat modeling](https://ssd.eff.org/en/module/introduction-threat-modeling).